-Students who wish to receive a diploma or certificate and/or participate in commencement must make proper application to the appropriate academic advising office.
+Students who wish to receive a diploma or certificate and/or participate in commencement must make proper application to the Office of the Registrar.
 Upon verification, students will be notified and receive credit for all awards earned, having them posted to their permanent academic records.